mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 number of things.

 1. Components with Multiple or Un-surfaced responsibilities.
-2. Focusing to much on Static Data/Object Modelling
+2. Focusing to much on Static Data/Object Modelling.
+3. Unnecessary Coupling between Components.

 *** Multiple or Un-surfaced Responsibilities